strongbox/strongbox-docs/docs/developer-guide/building-the-code-with-docker.md

     dockerMvn35Checkout strongbox master/branch/PR-1234 "mvn clean install"
     ```

-* Use current working directory to build project
+* Use the current working directory to build the project
     ```
     cd /some/path
     dockerMvn35